 An individual with that kind of perspective can look at situations, even stressful ones, with an open heart and multiple viewpoints.
 Those new perspectives can be freeing for anyone suffering from PTSD, especially when they get trapped on “stuck point.”
 “I can’t trust anyone” is a typical stuck point for individuals with post-traumatic stress disorder.
 A successful psychologist will find ways to help them figure out the “why” underlying their behaviour and then work with them to re-learn how to accept others based on their responses.
 It also aids them in properly comprehending the trauma’s meaning, which can get vague with time.

-Respondents in the sample were randomly assigned either to group or independent Cognitive Procession Therapy two times a week for six weeks.
-The counselling was provided to all groups at the same time.
+Respondents in the sample were randomly assigned either to self-help group or independent Cognitive Procession Therapy two times a week for six weeks.
+The counselling was provided to all self-help group at the same time.
 Many of the people in the study had co-occurring conditions like anxiety or alcoholism.
 Many who had suicidal or homicidal intentions were not allowed to participate in the analysis.

 Therapy Failed at 50% Of Participants.